 EALONS: I have the opinion that people who swear an oath to protect the nation's secrets should do so.
 And if you stand on principle and you believe in what you're doing, you don't dump the information and run off to another country.
 You stand firm, you stand tall, and you defend the principle and take the consequences, whatever they might be.

 MARTIN: If you're just joining us, we're having our political chat.
 We're talking about the recent NSA leak.
 With us are Republican strategist Ron Christie and former Obama administration advisor Corey Ealons.
 I wanted to switch gears now and talk about some politics closer to home, the New Jersey Senate race - that Senator Frank Lautenberg died last week, as many people know, leaving an open seat.
-A number of Democrats have already thrown their hats into the ring to try to succeed him and the most - I think the best known are New York Mayor Cory Booker and US Representative Frank Pallone.
+A number of Democrats have already thrown their hats into the ring to try to succeed him and the most - I think the best known are Newark Mayor Cory Booker and U.S. Representative Frank Pallone.
 Cory Booker is, I think a lot of people know, kind of a larger-than-life figure.
 He recently made national news when he literally ran into a building to rescue one of his neighbors.
-But Frank Pallone says he has a strong record to stand on.
+But Frank Pallone says, look, he has a strong record to stand on.
 So Corey Ealons, the other Corey, how does this scene strike you?

 EALONS: This is going to be one of the most watched races this year, to be sure.
 And it's going to be very, very exciting.
 We all have some sense of who Corey Booker is, this is a person who has one, sought the mayor's office for the city of Newark.
 He lost the first time, he won the last two times.
 But he's seen as a larger-than-life, very dynamic figure, some say Obama before Obama in fact.
 He has a very strong national base, a very strong fundraising base.
 So he's going to be very good.
 Frank Pallone - slight contrast.
 Someone who's been a longtime member of the House of Representatives, a very strong member, someone who's actually had the responsibility for managing message for Democrats in Congress.
 But someone who is known and appreciated locally, has a very strong base among Democrats in the state and also has a good bit of money - four million dollars in the bank right now, nothing to sneeze at.
 But you're competing in that New York media market - going to be very tough.

 CHRISTIE: I do care.
 On a personal level, I like the mayor of Newark.
 I think that Cory Booker is an outstanding young leader.
 While I don't agree with all of his politics, I certainly agree with his position on charter schools and trying to help those who need the most to get that hands to bring them up.
 As it relates to Chris Christie, while I was born in New Jersey, I am happy to tell you I have no relation to him.
 Yet another cynical, very political move on his part.
-Rather than run in an election two weeks later, which Mr. Booker's name would also be on the ballot, Chris Christie decided, very selfishly and at a cost that is ranging from 12 to $25 million to the citizens of New Jersey, to have a special election - that Cory Booker could run for that seat and yet Chris Christie can safely run for reelection two weeks later, so that of course Mr. Booker's name, a very popular Democrat, isn't on the ballot.
+Rather than run in an election two weeks later, which Mr. Booker's name would also be on the ballot, Chris Christie decided very selfishly, at a cost that is ranging from 12 to $25 million to the citizens of New Jersey, to have a special election - that Cory Booker could run for that seat and yet Chris Christie can safely run for reelection two weeks later, so that of course Mr. Booker's name, a very popular Democrat, isn't on the ballot.
 So more cynical, selfish politics from Governor Chris Christie.

 MARTIN: Do you think that other Republicans share your view?

-CHRISTIE: Oh I know they do.
+CHRISTIE: Oh, I know they do.
 This is something that, both in Washington, where I am most of the time, and in New York here today, I've had many discussions with people across the party who say that Chris Christie is willing to put his own personal interest against the political interest of the party and, of course, the political interest of the GOP in New Jersey.

 MARTIN: Could this follow him?
 Ron and then Corey, I'll have a final word from you on this.
-Do you think this could follow him, is this the kind of thing that leaves a bad taste in people's mouth or you think that once the election is over people will forget about it?
+Do you think this could follow him, is this the kind of thing that leaves a bad taste in people's mouth or you think that once the election is over, people will forget about it?

-CHRISTIE: Look for better or worse, Michel, people were very cynical in the Republican Party about his open embrace of President Obama during super-storm Sandy.
+CHRISTIE: Look, for better or worse, Michel, people were very cynical in the Republican Party about his open embrace of President Obama during superstorm Sandy.
 This only is going to be more icing on the cake of people who say this guy wants it for him all the time.